Airdrieonians F.C.: Takeover and Ian Murray (2018–2022)

 In January 2018, it was announced that a consortium of various businessmen (including former Airdrieonians manager Bobby Watson) had taken control of Tom Wotherspoon's controlling shares, bringing to an end a tumultuous period for the club.
-The majority of the previous board was replaced, including Jim Ballantyne, and subsequently Director of Football Gordon Dalziel (appointed October 2016) departed.
+The majority of the previous board was replaced, including Jim Ballantyne, and subsequently Director of Football Gordon Dalziel (appointed October 2016) departed and was replaced by former player Stuart Millar.

 Manager Ian Murray led the club to fifth, third and two second place Scottish League One finishes in 2019, 2020, 2021 and 2022 respectively, with the club missing out on play-off games (due to the COVID-19 pandemic) in 2020, losing to Championship side Morton over a two-legged play-off final in May 2021, and losing to Scottish League One side Queen's Park over a two-legged play-off final in May 2022.
 After this defeat Murray departed the club for Raith Rovers in the Scottish Championship.

-Rhys McCabe (2022–2025)
+The Rhys McCabe years (2022–2025)

 With Rhys McCabe subsequently appointed as player manager, Airdrie finished the 2022–23 season in third place, defeating Falkirk 7–2 on aggregate in the play-off semi-final and Hamilton Academical 6–5 on penalties after extra time in the Championship play-off final at New Douglas Park in May 2023, therefore relegating Hamilton to League One and earning Airdrie a place in the Scottish Championship.

 At the beginning of the 2023–24 season, McCabe guided the side to a clean sweep of their group in the Scottish League Cup, gaining 12 points, including defeating top-flight Dundee 1–0, then losing 4–3 after extra time against Premiership side Ross County in the next round.
 Following a defeat of Premiership side St. Johnstone, Airdrie reached the fifth round of the Scottish Cup for the first time in over 10 years, but lost to Hearts 4–1.

 In March 2024, Airdrie reached the final of the Scottish Challenge Cup, and defeated Welsh side The New Saints at Falkirk Stadium 2–1 through goals from Liam McStravick and Nikolay Todorov to lift the trophy for the first time since 2008.

 The club finished the league in fourth place and earned a play-off spot.
 However an aggregate defeat to Partick Thistle over two quarter-final ties saw the club remain in the Championship for another season.

 At the end of season 2024–25 fellow Championship club Hamilton Accies were deducted 15 points by the SPFL and dropped to the bottom of the table, leading to them being relegated.
 The decision meant Airdrie escaped automatic relegation and entered the Championship relegation play-offs.
 A (two legged) semi-final win over Stenhousemuir saw Airdrie then face Cove Rangers in the play-off final, defeating them 2–1 on aggregate over two legs and thus retaining their Championship status for season 2025–26.